Alliedium/awesome-nexus/README.md

 **1)** Specify the name of cleanup policy --> **2)** Choose the type of repository (at the screenshot above it's maven2) --> **3)** Choose Cleanup criteria (at the screenshot above it's about to delete components that haven't been downloaded in 3 days)

 These steps should be repeated for all the type of repositories for which you need to have a cleanup job configured.
-For example for the following formats: apt, conda, docker, helm, maven, npm, pypi
+For example for the following formats: APT, conda, docker, helm, maven, npm, PyPI

 ![8](https://user-images.githubusercontent.com/74211642/203737469-fbd79fd8-1a95-4b09-ab6f-ec51dfa73183.png)